Ali-Sab/AISurveillance/README.md

 # Surveillance Project with AI Integration

 This Python backend will run 24/7 on a server and request images from a ESP32-CAM module plugged into a wall or battery.
-The ESP32-CAM sends 320x240 resolution images back.
+The ESP32-CAM sends 800x600 resolution images back.

+YoloV7 is used to run the images and check for humans.
+An SQLite database is used to track the images that have people in them and those that do not.
+The images that don't have people in them are compressed to reduce space consumption.

 ### TODO
-YoloV7 is used to run the images and check for humans.
 The images with humans are flagged and kept forever.
-The images without humans are deleted in 7 days.
+The images without humans are deleted in 30 days.
 These images are available to see on the web application powered by React.
 The link to that repo is here: TODO

 # Note